aliattack1/Calculator/developer_guide_document.md

 ## calculating answer algorithm

+- at first we order the operations
-- first we seperate the raw input into multiple parts keeping it in a list
+- then we seperate the raw input into multiple parts keeping it in a list
-- we start a loop that takes the most left number (first element in list) and the next number of it  giving it to callop method
+- then we start a loop that takes the most left number (first element in list) and the next number of it  giving it to callop method
-- callop method gives these numbers to a function (operation) that it will pick from registered operations  by the operator character between those numbers the function  will calculate that part and will return answer as first number for next operation
+- then callop method gives these numbers to a function (operation) that it will pick from registered operations  by the operator character between those numbers the function  will calculate that part and will return answer as first number for next operation

 ### separating input string into a list of numbers and operators